Yuan-Meng/website/content/slides/covid19.md

 ## Contributions

 - Older patients are hit harder, but how much harder? **→ Make predictions in a gradient manner**
-- Healthy 80-year-old vs. 20-year-old with chronic diseases? **→Combine multiple factors**
+- Healthy 80-year-old vs. 20-year-old with chronic diseases? **→ Combine multiple factors**
 - **Convenience:** Users can look up their risk on their mobile phone or web browser w/o ML